What Are Aggravated Or Punitive Damages?achkarlaw-admin

 Employees can seek either head of damage within a demand letter, and upon bringing a claim for wrongful dismissal.
 A demand letter represents an offer to settle a dispute before the commencement of litigation, while a claim represents the litigation process.
 Most matters will start with a demand letter and proceed to litigation if negotiations are unsuccessful.

-What is the threshold (test) for both?
+What is the threshold (test) for aggravated and/or punitive damages?

 To claim punitive damages, you must show that the employer’s actions could reasonably be seen as extreme malicious conduct warranting punishment.
 Similarly, a claim for aggravated damages will depend on whether it is reasonable to say that the employer’s actions caused harm to the employee.